Moss: Commercial

 There is a substantial market in mosses gathered from the wild.
 The uses for intact moss are principally in the florist trade and for home decoration.
 Decaying moss in the genus Sphagnum is also the major component of peat, which is "mined" for use as a fuel, as a horticultural soil additive, and in smoking malt in the production of Scotch whisky.

 Sphagnum moss, generally the species S. cristatum and S. subnitens, is harvested while still growing and is dried out to be used in nurseries and horticulture as a plant growing medium.

 Some Sphagnum mosses can absorb up to 20 times their own weight in water.
 In World War I, Sphagnum mosses were used as first-aid dressings on soldiers' wounds, as these mosses said to absorb liquids three times faster than cotton, retain liquids better, better distribute liquids uniformly throughout themselves, and are cooler, softer, and less irritating.
 Moss is also claimed to have antibacterial properties.
 Native Americans were one of the peoples to use Sphagnum for diapers and menstrual pads, which is still done in Canada.

 In rural parts of the UK, Fontinalis antipyretica was traditionally used to extinguish fires as it could be found in substantial quantities in slow-moving rivers and the moss retained large volumes of water, which helped extinguish the flames.
-This historical use is reflected in its specific Latin/Greek name, which means "against fire".
+This historical use is reflected in its Latin/Greek specific epithet, which means "against fire".

 In Mexico, moss is used as a Christmas decoration.